 In an extremely limited number of cases, it may be necessary to remove an article from the online database.
 This will only occur where the article is clearly defamatory, or infringes others’ legal rights, or where the article is, or we have good reason to expect it will be, the subject of a court order, or where the article, if acted upon, might pose a serious health risk.
 In these circumstances, while the metadata (Title and Authors) will be retained, the text will be replaced with a screen indicating the article has been removed for legal reasons.

 In cases where the article, if acted upon, might pose a serious health risk, the authors of the original article may wish to retract the flawed original and replace it with a corrected version.
 In these circumstances the procedures for retraction will be followed with the difference that the database retraction notice will publish a link to the corrected re-published article and a history of the document.

 Maintaining the Integrity of the Academic Record

-- All the authors will make a commitment to the integrity of the academic record, including the integrity of the data and figures in the paper, when they sign the MEJRESS Copyright Form.
+- All the authors will make a commitment of the integrity of the academic record, including the integrity of the data and figures in the paper, when they sign the JSRMBS Copyright Form.
 And the crosscheck and peer review will help the editors to verify the originality and integrity of the submitted paper.